(All fields required)

 Please supply the correct answer.

-Michael Wagner, PhD, is an associate professor in the Division of Biomedical Informatics at Cincinnati Children’s Research Foundation.
+Michael Wagner, PhD, is an associate professor in the Division of Biomedical Informatics at Cincinnati Children’s Research Foundation within the University of Cincinnati College of Medicine.
 Wagner’s current research interests lie in the applications of machine learning techniques to bioinformatics problems such as protein structure prediction, disease classification and protein identification.

 With graduate student Rachana Jain, Wagner is investigating machine learning-based scoring algorithms for peptide mass fingerprinting to better understand how to optimally mine mass spectrometry data to make high-confidence predictions of protein identities.
 The underlying computational engine for many of these problems is a massively parallel implementation of a linear programming solver (PCx) that can solve large-scale support vector regression, support vector machine and linear feasibility problems.